grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 Blackcap in the same area.
 No Nightingale though.

 We turn right to explore the North end of the reserve.
-There's another large pool there, and a vast hide capable of supporting a group lunch stop.
+There's another large pool there and a vast hide capable of supporting a group lunch stop.
 On the way, there's another viewpoint over the pool.
 There's not a lot in terms of waders, but the wire fence that bisects the area from side to side is laden with hirundines; all three species are